iverbova/DSI_Team6/README.md

 - Feature Engineering (pandas, one-hot encoding, quantile thresholds)
 - GitHub (collaboration and version control)
 - Multiple Linear Regression Model (statsmodels, sklearn)
--
--

 ## Risks and Uncertainties

 - Dataset may lack granularity for some modeling tasks
 - Sample size (1,000 rows) may limit classification performance
+- A small sample size in a regression model can lead to unreliable coefficient estimates, inflated standard errors, and reduced statistical power, making it difficult to detect true relationships between variables.
+- Since the dataset used in this project is synthetic, it may not fully capture the complexity, variability, and noise present in real-world data, which could limit the generalizability of our model's performance.
 - Potential for overfitting if too many engineered features are added
-- The relationship between variables like age and quantity may be weak or non-linear
+- The relationship between variables like age, gender and quantity may be weak or non-linear

 ---